-There’s really only one downside and tat’s the weight.
-If you’re a one-bag traveller, this fact is even more important.
-If you check in luggage, it’s less important.
+There’s really only one downside and that’s the weight.
+If you’re a one-bag traveler, this fact is even more important.
+If you check-in luggage, it’s less important.
 Smartphones typically weigh around 180g (that’s the average weight these days) and that might not seem like much, but it’s almost 1/5th of a kilo.
 And every addition to your bag counts.

 And don’t forget the charger, cable, and case.
-Yep, it all ads up.
+Yep, it all adds up.

 Alternative to having to phones?